Now it’s time for my own rescue story, my first cat, and how I came to fill my life with cats after her.

 So the dream came true that Christmas when I was nine and there was an orange kitten in a box under the tree, a tiny six-week-old fuzzball ready for play when let loose from the cardboard carrier.
-I know little Rusty got no respite from me crawling around on the floor after him—on all fours like him too, right under the tables and such, and I was thrilled when, exhausted with batting walnut shells and chasing ribbon, he curled up in my convenient lap, a warm, pliable, purring bundle, a little life right there on my lap.
+I know little Rusty got no respite from me crawling around on the floor after him—on all fours like him too, right under the tables and such, and I was thrilled when, exhausted with batting walnut shells and chasing ribbon, he curled up in my convenient lap, a warm, pliable, purring bundle.

 Prepare yourself for the sadness, but the day after Christmas he didn’t play as much, the next day he began to vomit and two mornings later he died in my brother’s lap.
-I was inconsolable, not understanding that he probably contracted the “feline enteritis” that killed him before he even came home.
+I was inconsolable, not understanding that he probably had the “feline enteritis” that killed him before he even left the shelter.
 With the lack of spaying and neutering, shelters could hardly handle the volume of animals surrendered by people who really didn’t know what else to do.
 Illnesses were rampant, everyone simply hoped for the best, and my loss wasn’t rare.

 I spent the next day with my sister, who had graduated high school and had a job and took me to work with her.
 My parents did what they felt was the right thing for me, but was the wrong thing for the animal, and while I was with my sister found another kitten for me from a different shelter.
 Tiger, a handsome dark tabby with white paws and bib and a few weeks older, would probably have been okay if we had waited a few weeks and removed all the toys and dishes from Rusty.
 When he grew ill, my parents took him to a veterinarian who tried valiantly to save him, but we lost him a few days after the new year.